dyadxmachina/Applied-Deep-Learning-with-TensorFlow/1. Deep Learning with Keras/README.md

 7. Keras fit_generator()
 8. End-to-End CNN with Data augmentation
 ### Topic/Concept 6 - Training Image data on the disk with Transfer Learning and Data augmentation
-In this video I will be walking you through an example.
+In this video I will be stepping you through an example.
 In the example we will be learning:
 1. How to load image from disk
 2. How to apply augmentation on the data
 3. How to implement transfer learning
-4. How to save best model variables (Save model)
+4. How to save the best model variables (Save model)
+5. How to make predictions using your own data with your trained network